Structure-preserving and thermodynamically consistent finite element discretization for visco-resistive MHD with thermoelectric effect: Introduction

 The notations are standard: $u$ is the velocity, $B$ the magnetic field, $\rho$ the mass density, $s$ the entropy density, $p$ the pressure and $T$ the temperature; $\mu_0$ is the vacuum permeability, $\sigma$ the viscous tensor, $\nu$ the resistivity coefficient and $\kappa$ the thermal conductivity.
 Finally, $\alpha$ denotes the thermoelectric coefficient.
 Equations \eqref{eq:full_MHD} will be supplemented with the boundary conditions

 with $n$ the outward normal vector to the boundary, together with a thermal boundary condition of either Dirichlet or Neumann type.
 Extension of these equations to include thermoelectric effect will be also considered.
 When dissipation (i.e. viscosity, resistivity and heat exchange) is removed, the so-called ideal MHD is recovered.
 It is well-known that ideal MHD equations can be derived from Hamilton's principle \cite{Newcomb1962}.
 Because dissipation is by nature irreversible and leads to an entropy production, it falls in the realm of non-equilibrium thermodynamics.
 An extension of Hamilton's principle for non-equilibrium thermodynamics was developed in \cite{GayBalmaz2017a, GayBalmaz2017b}.
 It allows to derive equations automatically satisfying the two first laws of thermodynamics; namely conservation of energy and non-destruction of entropy.
 The above equations \eqref{eq:full_MHD}, including all irreversible processes, can be obtained from it, as will be shown shortly.
 This structure helps navigate through the otherwise complicated and intricate phenomena.
 More importantly, it will here serve as a guideline for deriving a numerical method that preserves key properties of the flow at the discrete level.
+Dissipative MHD has also been studied through extensions of Poisson brackets, including the metriplectic approach; see \cite{MaTa2012} and \cite{Coquinot2020}.

 \paragraph{Structure-preserving discretization.} In the literature, little work tackles the numerical approximation of system \eqref{eq:full_MHD}.
 Most of the time, incompressible flow is assumed, irreversible processes are neglected or the entropy equation is removed in favor of a barotropic closure.
 Structure preserving methods for incompressible and ideal MHD with constant density include \cite{LiWa2001}, \cite{GaMuPaMaDe2011,HuMaXu2017,KrMa2017,HiLoMaZh2018,HuXu2019,HuLeXu2021}, while the variable density case was treated in \cite{GaGB2022}.
 These methods have succeeded in preserving at the discrete levels several invariants and constraints of the continuous system.
 For instance, in \cite{GaGB2022}, a finite element method was proposed which preserves energy, cross-helicity (when the fluid density is constant), magnetic helicity, mass, total squared density, pointwise incompressibility and Gauss' magnetic law to machine precision, both at the spatially and temporally discrete levels.
 Structure-preserving methods for compressible MHD were developed in \cite{Gawlik2021} and \cite{Carlier2025}.
 While the process of resistivity and viscosity are included in \cite{Gawlik2021}, they are not treated as irreversible processes but as dissipative effects with no impact on the entropy equation.